-More than 80 million people snore, that’s one third of the North American population.
-Snoring frequently disturbs the sleep of family members and can lead to serious health problems.
-The muscles and soft tissues of the throat and mouth relax during sleep and reduce the size of the airway; the decrease in airway space increases the velocity of air flowing through the airway with each breath and causes the soft tissues inside the mouth and throat to vibrate in a snore.
-The struggle for breath which produces a snore can raise blood pressure and may damage the walls of the carotid arteries and increase the risk of stroke.
-Complete obstruction of the airway by the oral soft tissues and tongue can cause obstructive sleep apnea, an asphyxiative condition.
+More than 80 million people snore— this number is roughly one-third of the North American population.
+In addition to disturbing the sleep of loved ones, snoring can lead to serious health problems.
+The struggle for breath, which produces a snore, can raise blood pressure and may damage the walls of the carotid arteries and increase the risk of stroke.
+Complete obstruction of the airway by the oral soft tissues and tongue can cause obstructive sleep apnea (OSA), an asphyxiative condition.
 Our Houston dentist, Jeffrey Schultz, DDS, offers treatment for snoring and sleep apnea.
 Please contact us today to learn more about our treatment options.

 What is Sleep Apnea?

 Obstructive Sleep Apnea (OSA) is a condition that occurs when the tongue and tissues at the back of the throat relax and block the airway (either partially or completely) during sleep.
 The body fights to try to breathe, often leading to a loud gasp for air and/or a forceful jerk.
 This pause in breathing can cause serious health risks, so receiving a diagnosis is crucial.
 In addition to gasping for breath, some signs and symptoms of sleep apnea include: